Wangpoching/Flash-Identifier/README.md

 ## Instruction
 #### Preparing Data
 Currently, Flash_Identifier.R was written for CSV file.
 Please note that the first column recored the timestamps and the second column recorded the measured values.
+#### Peak filter coefficient
+Larger peak filter coefficient will produce a larger peak threshold, and vice versa.
+Peaks under the threshold will be removed.
+To estimate the proper peak filter coefficient value, you can check the [output picture](https://github.com/Wangpoching/Flash-Identifier/tree/master/Test/result/A_cerata_test_coefficient-peakcount.png
+).

 #### Flash Identifier Flowchart
 ![README FLOWCHART](https://user-images.githubusercontent.com/43576010/88529405-8a923000-d032-11ea-8fe9-cbcfe3e6b75e.jpg "Flash Identifier Flowchart")